okeeffed/developer-notes/manual/Design-Patterns/Mediator.md

 ## Example

-In this example, we will have a `ConcreteMediator` that will ensure certain `Participants` receive a message based on the `Participant` sending the `broadcast`.
+In this example, we will have a `ConcreteMediator` that will ensure certain `Participants` receive a message based on the `Participant` sending the `Broadcast`.

 ```typescript
 ```